Jack made a face as he picked Patel up by the ankles.

 Patel pressed his brows together.
 “Run it by…?
 The AMOS understands that?”

 “Does now,” Jack grunted.
-“And if you’re good, I’ll even attempt an explanation later.”
+“And if you’re good, I might even try to explain it later.”

 With that, the door was closed, and Jack let out a long sigh.
 He ran his fingers through his hair and looked to Brooke.
 She was now, apparently, his partner in crime.
 “How’d he get in?”